Are you traveling to Petra with kids? We have everything you need to know about how to experience the Rose City of Petra with children.

 The Great Temple

 Along the colonnaded street sits the remains of the Nymphaeum and the Great Temple.
 We entered the Great Temple through the wide staircase at its base.
 Christina and C headed deeper into the ruins to explore.
 I, on the other hand, got to do one of the coolest things when visiting Petra with kids.
-Changing a diaper on a 2000-year-old ruin at of 7 wonders of the world!
+Changing a diaper on a 2000-year-old ruin at one of the 7 wonders of the world!

-At the end of the Colonnaded street that marks the outer rim of the main area of Petra sits the Temenos Gateway.
+At the end of the Colonnaded Street that marks the outer rim of the main area of Petra sits the Temenos Gateway.
 These massive pillars once held huge wooden doors and separated the commercial district from the sacred temple.

 Byzantine Church or Petra Church